 What to Eat With Tzatziki:

-Our recipe for tzatziki sauce is so simple and is the perfect complement to many different dishes!
+Our recipe for easy tzatziki sauce is so simple and is the perfect complement to many different dishes!

 Gyros – Whether you’re making traditional gyros with lamb or you’re making grilled chicken gyros, tzatziki is a must!

-Greek Burgers – Whip up a simple turkey burger that’s mixed with feta and sun-dried tomatoes, grill it up, and serve with tzatziki over the top, along with plenty of fresh lettuce and tomatoes.
+Greek Turkey Burgers – Whip up a simple turkey burger that’s mixed with feta and sun-dried tomatoes, grill it up, and serve with tzatziki over the top, along with plenty of fresh lettuce and tomatoes.

 Falafel: We stuff pita pockets with our air fryer falafel, tzatziki, and loads of crisp romaine, and juicy tomatoes.
 The perfect lunch or dinner.